There is some evidence of Eurpeon activity in New England before the 15th century:

 An Ottoman-Turkish named Admiral Piri Reis, in 1510, mapped a huge amount of land, including parts of North America Europe, North Africa, parts of South America, the Canary Islands, and Antartica.

 While the Spaniards were winning the “Empire Wars” with their exploits in South America, France and England were about to fight it out for second and third place in North America.
 Starting in the 16th century, the English and French began sending fishing and scouting missions to the region.
 This slowly escalated into conflict and it did not end until the The War of 1812.

 The French were the first to take a more active role in the region, primarily in northeastern Maine and Canada, which included the beginnings of perpetual trade between Europeans and the New England Native Americans.

 Placeholder for Giovani da Verrazano 1524.

 In 1534 Jacques Cartier, commishioned by King Francis I of France, discovered the St. Lawrence River and sailed up to the Native village of Hochelaga, modern day Montreal.
 He attempted to plant a colony near Quebec in 1541 and the Bay of Fundy in 1598.
 (2) His exploration of the region propelled France to futher explore and colonize the region in the 17th century.

 English fishermen were known to frequent the coast, especially Newfoundland.
 In 1565 John Hawkins sailed along the Maine coast.
 They did make a stop and traveled inland, and sailors David Ingram, Richard Brown, and Richard Twide may have been the first white men to visit the interior of Maine.

-In 1578, Queen Elizabeth allowed Sir Humphrey Gilbert to explore the new land, took formal possession of Newfoundland for the Queen, but was unable to establish any official footprint on the new world.
+In 1578, the English Queen Elizabeth allowed Sir Humphrey Gilbert to explore the new land, took formal possession of Newfoundland for the Queen, but was unable to establish any official footprint on the new world.